telerik/reporting-docs/knowledge-base/binaryformatter-exception-after-upgrade-to-net5.md

 An error has occurred.
 BinaryFormatter serialization and deserialization are disabled within this application** might be thrown after upgrade to .NET 5 from .NET Core or Blazor Projects.

+## Solution
+Telerik Reporting R1 2021 and beyond does not use the unsafe **BinaryFormatter**, therefore the issue is no longer present.

 ## Error Message
 Error registering the viewer with the service.
 An error has occurred.